jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 1. What you tested (e.g., created a descriptor wallet, connected over Torv3, ran through the anchors test, your favorite features)
 1. Any other relevant findings

-**Don't be shy about leaving a comment even if everything worked great!** We want to hear from you and so it doesn't count unless you leave some feedback.
-Plus, you'll be Bitcoin GitHub famous!
+**Don't be shy about leaving a comment even if everything worked as expected!** We want to hear from you and so it doesn't count unless you leave some feedback.

 Thanks for your contribution and for taking the time to make Bitcoin awesome.